samiux/samiux.github.io/ctf-pwn.md

 #### Usage

 Import the ova file into Virtualbox (or VMWare) and access the control panel at the server IP address on port 8000 with browser (e.g. http://192.168.56.50:8000).
 It is well tested on Virtualbox.
 Network interface is "Bridged Network" by default.
 Please change the type of network interface on Virtualbox when necessary.
+Please reguster at the control panel page for the challenges.

 #### Download